Tatanagar Junction railway station

-Tatanagar Junction railway station, station code TATA, is the main railway station serving the city of Jamshedpur in the Indian state of Jharkhand.
+Tatanagar Junction Railway Station, station code TATA, is the main railway station serving the city of Jamshedpur in the Indian state of Jharkhand.
 It is located on the Howrah–Nagpur–Mumbai line of the Indian Railways.
 It has 6 platforms and handles around 100 trains each day.
-The station is planned for major redevelopment at a cost of around ₹ 450-500 Crores.
+On 26th February 2024, Prime Minister Narendra Modi virtually lay the foundation stone for the re-development of the station at cost of ₹335 Crores.

 History

 The Tatanagar railway station was built in the early twentieth century.
 Sakchi was identified as the ideal site for an envisaged steel plant in December 1907.
 In 1910, the village Kalimati which was near Sakchi got itself a railway station on BNR's Howrah–Bombay route.
 The railway became the lifeline of the steel plant established by the Tatas.
 The name of the railway station was later changed to Tatanagar in honour of its founder Jamsetji Tata.
 Tatanagar–Rourkela section was the second 25 kV AC electrified section of the country, the first being Burdwan-Mughalsarai (in 1957).